 All registered exempt persons need to confirm their registration details are correct each year.
-An email will be sent exempt persons annually, using the contact email address provided when creating an account, to remind exempt persons to update its registration details including changes to customer numbers, the last 12 months of aggregate consumption in MWh, and any other changes.
-However, it is the responsibility of exempt persons to ensure that they provide the commission with updates to registrations once per year regardless of whether or not they receive an email from us.
+An email will be sent to the exempt persons annually, using the contact email address provided when creating an account, to remind the exempt persons to update its registration details including changes to customer numbers, the last 12 months of aggregate consumption in MWh, and any other changes.
+However, it is the responsibility of the exempt persons to ensure that it-they provides the commission with an updates to its registrations once per year regardless of whether or not it-they receives an email from us.